samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 }
 ```

 Now, if you go through the login process described before and use the email address defined in the rule, you will get an `access_token` with a new claim.
 To check the contents of this `access_token`, copy it, and use in the [`https://jwt.io/`](https://jwt.io/) website.
-If you paste this token there, you will see that the payload section of this token contains an the following array:
+If you paste this token there, you will see that the payload section of this token contains the following array:

 ```json
 "http://localhost:3000/roles": [